-STAR Reading and STAR Math scores tend to align with CAASPP scores.
+Metric/Indicator Baseline Expected Outcome STAR Reading and STAR Math scores tend to align with CAASPP scores.
 Teachers can use monthly results for STAR assessments to measure students progress, determine intervention and enrichment activities, and then reassess to measure progress.
-Continue research on Combo classes and track student progress to help determine interventions and placements for the following year.
+Track student progress to help determine interventions and placements for the following year.
 Maintain monthly collaboration days for teachers to review and share strategies and use of materials.
-Maintain licensing of researchedbased software for intervention.
+Maintain licensing of researched- based software for intervention.
 Students at CCSA are evaluated at an individual level due to the small number at each grade level.
-Overall, most students are near or above standard.
+Overall, most students have met or nearly met standard.